radareorg/radare2-book/src/analysis/code_analysis.md

 The MIPS GP problem is even trickier.
 It is a basic knowledge that GP value can be different not only for the whole program, but also for some functions.
-To partially solve that there are options `anal.gp` and `anal.gp2`.
+To partially solve that there are options `anal.gp` and `anal.gpfixed`.
 The first one sets the GP value for the whole program or particular function.
 The latter allows to "constantify" the GP value if some code is willing to change its value, always resetting it if the case.
 Those are heavily experimental and might be changed in the future in favor of more automated analysis.